LStein: A new approach to visualizing sparse 2.5-dimensional data: Design principles

 The core-implementation of \gls{lstein} is targeted towards using the \gls{pymatplotlib} backend because of \gls{pymatplotlib}'s popularity across the community.
 Furthermore, \gls{pymatplotlib} is lightweight in terms of memory because it is generating static, publication-ready figures.
 At the moment there is no interactive implementation of \gls{lstein} using the \gls{pymatplotlib} backend.

 The \gls{plotly} backend has the advantage of producing interactive figures, which can also easily be incorporated into a web-page (\cref{sec-webintegration}).
 We also added custom listeners in the \gls{plotly} backend implementation on top of \gls{plotly}'s default interactive elements.
-These display contextual information about the data points through mouse-pointer hovering, making data-exploration easy and intuitive.
+These display contextual information about the data points through mouse-pointer hovering, providing direct access to data values.
 If needed, further interactive elements can be included.
 However, because \gls{pymatplotlib} is the core backend, the \gls{plotly} backend uses a translation of \gls{pymatplotlib} arguments to the \gls{plotly} framework.
 For that reason, not all arguments will work as expected (\cref{sec-backendsubtleties}).
 Furthermore, \gls{plotly} can require more memory and time for plotting because of its interactivity.

 \Gls{lstein} is designed to be easily be adapted to arbitrary plotting frameworks beyond \gls{pymatplotlib} and \gls{plotly}.
 This is achieved by using the \texttt{LSteinCanvas} instance as a container that has methods for computing the required axes and projections.
 The most basic recipe to use \gls{lstein} with an arbitrary backend (\cref{lst-lsteinrecipe}) is shown in \cref{sec-additionalcodeexamples}.